HPE Morpheus Enterprise Agent Key Features

 Firewall Management

-When “Local Firewall” is enabled for a Cloud (see the Advanced Options section on the Add/Edit Cloud modal), the Morpheus Agent can manage host or VM IP Table (firewall) rules for Linux workloads.
+When “Local Firewall” is enabled for a Cloud (see the Advanced Options section on the Add/Edit Cloud modal), the HPE Morpheus Enterprise Agent can manage host or VM IP Table (firewall) rules for Linux workloads.

 Summary and Additional benefits: